Feminism in Indonesia: Raden Adjeng Kartini

 Kartini or Raden Adjeng Kartini was born a Javanese noblewoman in which she was able to attend Dutch colonial school which opened her eyes to Western ideals.
 After reaching adulthood, Javanese tradition dictated that Kartini live a life in gender segregation as a young female noble.
 During this time, Kartini wrote letters to her Dutch schoolmates, exposing the gender inequality emboldened by Javanese traditions which included forced marriages at a young age and the denial of education for women.
 With the help of the Dutch government, Kartini opened up the first Indonesian primary school for girls that allowed all Indonesian girls to attend regardless of social status.
 After her death in 1904, her letters were published and became symbol for the women's rights movement in Indonesia and furthered the cause of women's emancipation.
 April 1 is now celebrated annually as Kartini Day to celebrate her birth as a national heroine.

 Dewi Sartika

 Dewi Sartika was another leading women's right activist and pioneer for women's education in Indonesia.
-She began teaching in her mother's house in Banding teaching students how to knit, cook, sew, read, and write.
+She began teaching in her mother's house in Bandung teaching students how to knit, cook, sew, read, and write.
 In 1904, Sartika founded the first school for women in the Dutch East Indies named the Sekolah Isteri in Bandung.
 Sartika was honoured in 1966 as a National Hero of Indonesia, the highest level title awarded by the Government of Indonesia to citizens posthumously for heroic acts and extraordinary service.